alae-touba/playing-with-go-chi/README.md

 ## Local Development

-You must have go, docker and make installed.\
+You must have go, docker and make installed.
-All the dev is done inside containers.

 To run the application: